Skip to main content

 Uses

-• Applicants can compete for general SDWLP PF, Emerging Contaminants PF, and the Small and Disadvantaged Communities program for Emerging Contaminants (EC-SDC) grant funding, with the remainder of their project costs being covered by a regular SDWLP subsidized loan.
+• Applicants can compete for general SDWLP Principal Forgiveness, Emerging Contaminants PF, and the Small and Disadvantaged Communities program for Emerging Contaminants (EC-SDC) grant funding, with the remainder of their project costs being covered by a regular SDWLP subsidized loan.
 There is no separate application for EC-SDC grant funding.

 Timing

-Year 2 of BIL DWSRF EC Funding and the EC-SDC grant funding will be incorporated into the regular SDWLP funding cycle for SFY 2024.
-The same approach is planned for each of the following years of BIL funding.
+Year 1 of BIL DWSRF EC Funding was incorporated into the regular SDWLP funding cycle for SFY 2023.
+A similar approach is planned for each of the following years of BIL funding.

-SDWLP Lead Service Line (LSL) Replacement Cap Grant
+SDWLP Lead Service Line (LSL) Replacements Cap Grant

 Uses

-• Applicants can compete for general SDWLP PF and LSL PF, with the remainder of their project costs being covered by a regular SDWLP subsidized loan.
+• Applicants can compete for LSL Principal Forgiveness, with the remainder of their project costs being covered by loan funds.

 Timing

-Years 1 & 2 of BIL DWSRF LSL Funding will be incorporated into the regular SDWLP funding cycle for SFY 2024.
+Years 1 & 2 of BIL DWSRF LSL Funding were incorporated into the regular SDWLP funding cycle for SFY 2024.
 A similar approach is planned for each of the following years of BIL funding.

 Federal Requirements